aechchiki/SIB_LongReadsWorkshop_Bern16/practicals.md

 ### Tools

 #### NanoOK
 This tool allows to perform multiple analyses over MinION data, including the extraction of read sequences from `.fast5` files, their alignment to a reference, and the generation of a summary report of QC and mapping statistics.
-This software was designed for MinION data, but it is easy to hack to use PacBio reads.
+This software was designed for MinION data, but it is easy to "hack" it to use PacBio reads.
 Source code can be found on [GitHub](http://github.com/TGAC/NanoOK) and software usage is detailed in the [documentation](http://documentation.tgac.ac.uk/display/NANOOK/NanoOK).

 #### LAST
 LAST finds similar regions between sequences (local alignment).
 It is faster than BLAST and can handle largeer datasets.
 See the project [website](http://last.cbrc.jp/).